This article has links to products and services we love, which we may make commission from.

 Walk or Bike Along the Illinois Prairie Path, DuPage County

-One big bonus: you get to enjoy these incredible landscapes, and they’re just a 40-minute drive west from the city.
+One big bonus: you enjoy these incredible landscapes just a 40-minute drive west of the city.

-Walk or bike through the area and take in the incredible fall colors while they last.
+Walk or bike through the area and enjoy the incredible fall colors while they last!

 Take a Fall Camping Trip, South Holland